gradle/gradle/subprojects/docs/src/design-docs/dependency-management-bug-fixes.md

 * Implement all of the integration tests
 * Implement m2 repository location with Maven3
 * Use jarjar to repackage the required maven3 classes and include them in the Gradle distro.

+## Dynamic versions work with authenticated repositories

+* GRADLE-2318: Repository credentials not used when resolving dynamic versions from an Ivy repository

+### Description

+We are using org.apache.ivy.util.url.ApacheURLLister to obtain a list of versions from a directory listing, and this code is not using the supplied credentials.
+Thus dependency resolution fails for dynamic versions with and authenticated ivy repository.

+### Strategic solution

+We should take the opportunity to remove a bit more ivy code from our dependency resolution, and to handle listing of available versions in a more consistent manner between ivy/maven and http/filesystem.
+Longer term it may be useful to be able to recombine these: eg. maven-metadata.xml for listing versions with ivy.xml for module descriptor.

+Currently, the ModuleVersionRepository (wraps ivy DependencyResolver) is responsible for choosing the 'best' of all available versions from a single repository.
+Then the DependencyToModuleResolver (UserResolverChain) picks the 'best' version out of the set or repository candidates.
+Finally the ResolveEngine performs conflict resolution on the various versions brought in by different dependencies.
+It would be good to move toward having all of the candidates in the ResolveEngine and choosing the 'best' in one spot.
+For this story, we could investigate changing ModuleVersionRepository so that it returns the full set of available versions to the DependencyToModuleResolver thus removing one of the places where this decision is made.
+This would only apply to our own repository implementations, and not to any native Ivy DependencyResolvers.

+### User visible changes

+Dynamic versions resolved against an authenticated ivy repository will work.
+No other changes.

+### Integration test coverage

+* Add test for Maven dynamic version resolution (transitive dependencies with version range) to MavenRemoteDependencyResolutionIntegrationTest
+* Add test for resolving ivy dynamic version with authentication to HttpAuthenticationDependencyResolutionIntegrationTest
+* Add test for Maven dynamic version and SNAPSHOT resolution with authentication to HttpAuthenticationDependencyResolutionIntegrationTest

+### Implementation approach

+Remove use of ResolverHelper from ExternalResourceResolver#listVersions.
+Introduce an API that is able to list available versions for a module, that can be backed by maven-metadata.xml, a directory listing, a standard Apache directory listing page, an Artifactory REST listing, etc...
+Implementations should be backed by ExternalResourceAccessor where possible.

+Add a method to ModuleVersionRepository that provides the full list of available versions, and implement this directly in ExternalResourceRepository.
+Need to investigate how to handle versions like 'latest.release', that require the full module descriptor in order to choose the 'best'.
+There is also a 'resolve date' available to restrict versions based on publication date: I believe this is always null when resolving through Gradle but we would need to confirm.
+See ExternalResourceRepository#findResourceUsingPatterns() and in particular #findDynamicResourceUsingPattern().